Volkswagen Polo review - Engines, performance and drive

 - 2Engines, performance and drive - currently readingThe Polo is safe and comfortable rather than fun on the road, but the 1.0 TSI turbo petrol is a cracker

-- 3MPG, CO2 and Running CostsWith frugal three-cylinder petrol engines on offer, the Polo can keep running costs down
+- 3MPG, CO2 and Running CostsFrugal three-cylinder petrol engines help keep Polo running costs down

-- 4Interior, design and technologySubtle exterior changes cloak a revolution inside, with a completely fresh cabin and impressive infotainment
+- 4Interior, design and technologyVolkswagen has introduced subtle exterior changes for the Polo, with a stylish cabin and impressive infotainment